The communities we serve are Terrace, Meanskinisht/Cedarvale, Kitselas, Kitsumkalum, Rosswood, Thornhill & Usk.

 Terrace is the perfect juxtaposition of the Northwest, bringing together a perfect blend of amenities to the locals and tourists alike.
-Known for world-class fishing, snowboarding, skiing, biking and hiking trails, and many other opportunities for outdoor adventure, Terrace is also well acquainted in the ways of warm hospitality, art, culture and business.
+Known for world-class fishing, snowboarding, skiing, mountain biking, hiking trails, and many other opportunities for outdoor adventure, Terrace is also well acquainted in the ways of warm hospitality, art, culture and business.

 Terrace has a population of 13,600 (2016 Census) and a regional population of just over 20,000.
 It is well known as the service hub of the northwest region.